unChaz/sci-fi-5e/versions/0.2.3/SCI-5_SRD.md

 #### LeechCraft
 *400m credits*
 A medium sized spacecraft that can carry a squadron of marines.
-It attaches to the hull of enemy ships to forcefully deploy troops by ripping a hole in the ship’s hull.
+It attaches to the hull of enemy ships to forcefully deploy troops by ripping a hole in the ship's hull.
 This is the largest ship capable of atmospheric travel.

 #### Corvette
 A medium sized spacecraft specializing in heavy artillery.